MarehWilliams01/inventory-management-system/README.md

-# Super Store Inventory Management System
+# Inventory Management System

 ## Overview

-The Super Store Inventory Management System is a Java-based project designed to assist stores and warehouses in efficiently managing their product inventory and tracking sales.
+The Inventory Management System is a Java-based project designed to assist stores and warehouses in efficiently managing their product inventory and tracking sales.
 The system utilizes a MySQL database for data persistence, and different categories of products are stored using various data structures.

 ### Product Categories